Scalza10/FlowFlix/README.md

 ## Overview

 This is a sample Flask application that integrates with an SQL database and includes data models.
 The app's main feature is generating access codes that users can redeem to access content for a limited time.
 The application is hosted on Azure Web App, includes a microservice for emailing codes, and has a Vue.js front end for an enhanced user experience.
+Additionally, the application also implements the MVC (Model-View-Controller) as a way to organize and distribute the responsibilities inside the code.

 ## Features